How to Switch Strata Cleaning Contractors: A Step-by-Step Guide for OC Managers and Building Managers Realcorp Commercial Cleaning is a Melbourne-based, family owned company providing strata cleani...

 - The frequency for each task in each area

-- The reporting requirement (GPS attendance records, digital checklists, issue reporting, monthly summaries)
+- The reporting requirement (GPS-verified attendance records, digitally tracked checklists, issue reporting, monthly summaries)

 - The complaint and escalation process

 If your current contract is vague in any of these areas, use the tender as an opportunity to fix that.
-The new contract should be specific enough that you could conduct a meaningful inspection of every area against the specification.
+The new contract should be specific enough that you could inspect every area against the specification and hold someone accountable for what you find.

 Invite at least three contractors to quote on your scope of works.
 Ideally, five.

-Pre-qualification: Before inviting contractors to quote, ask some basic questions: Do you directly employ all staff?
+Pre-qualification: Before inviting contractors to quote, ask some direct questions: Do you directly employ all staff?
 Do all staff hold current National Police Checks?
 What reporting systems do you use?
-These are disqualifying questions — contractors who use subcontractors or cannot confirm police clearances should not be invited to tender for a residential building.
+These are disqualifying questions.
+Contractors who use subcontractors or cannot confirm police clearances should not be invited to tender for a residential building.

-Site Inspection: Require all tendering contractors to inspect the site before submitting a quote.
-A contractor who quotes without seeing the building is either guessing on price (and will cut corners to make the margin) or has enough experience to walk in cold (unlikely for a detailed strata scope).
+Site inspection: Require all tendering contractors to inspect the site before submitting a quote.
+A contractor who quotes without seeing the building is either guessing on price — and will cut corners to protect the margin — or is operating without the site-specific knowledge a detailed strata scope demands.

-Reference Checks: Call the references.
+Reference checks: Call the references.
 Ask specifically: Is the cleaning standard consistent?
-Do they provide reports that help you manage the contract?
+Do they provide auditable reports that help you manage the contract?
 How do they handle complaints?
 Have there been any periods of significant underperformance, and how were they resolved?

-Evaluation: Score submissions against the criteria that matter most: price (weighted, but not dominant), proposed methodology, reporting capability, staff employment model, references, and the quality of their engagement with your scope of works (did they read it carefully and respond to specifics, or did they send a generic response?).
+Evaluation: Score submissions against the criteria that matter most — price (weighted, but not dominant), proposed methodology, reporting capability, staff employment model, references, and the quality of their engagement with your scope of works.
+Did they read it carefully and respond to specifics, or did they send a generic response that could have been addressed to any building?

-Once you've selected a new contractor and given notice to the outgoing contractor, you need to manage the handover actively.
-Do not assume it will happen smoothly on its own.
+Once you've selected a new contractor and given notice to the outgoing contractor, manage the handover actively.
+Don't assume it will happen smoothly on its own.

-Overlap Period Where possible, arrange a brief overlap period — a week or two where the new contractor is on-site during the outgoing contractor's final visits.
-This allows the new team to be inducted on the building before the outgoing team leaves, and creates a continuity of knowledge transfer that benefits residents.
+Overlap period Where possible, arrange a brief overlap — a week or two where the new contractor is on-site during the outgoing contractor's final visits.
+This lets the incoming team get inducted on the building before the outgoing team leaves, creating a continuity of knowledge transfer that benefits residents.

-Resident Communication Consider sending a brief communication to residents advising that a new cleaning contractor will commence from a specified date.
-This manages resident expectations during the transition period and provides context if residents notice a different team in the building.
+Resident communication Send a brief communication to residents advising that a new cleaning contractor will commence from a specified date.
+This manages expectations during the transition period and gives context if residents notice a different team in the building.
 Keep it simple: "We have engaged a new cleaning contractor, [Contractor Name], commencing [Date].
 If you have any feedback on the cleaning service, please contact [Building Manager/OC Manager]."

 - Recover any access cards, keys, or FOBs held by their staff